Katariina ja Munkkiniemen kreivi

 The film is set in Helsinki in 1860.
 The plot is about the love between Katariina, a farmhand's daughter, and Count Mauritz Armborg of Munkkiniemi.
 The film's most famous scene features the "Romance", which Count Mauritz sings in a park by the pond to Katariina, with music by Nils-Eric Fougstedt and lyrics by Reino Hirviseppä.

-The film was first shown on Finnish television on 1 October 1965, and attracted approximately half a million viewers.
-A screening in July of the next year attracted about 1.36 million viewers.
-The film has been issued on VHS and DVD.
+The film was first aired on Finnish television on 1 October 1965, attracting approximately half a million viewers.
+A screening in July of the following year drew about 1.36 million viewers.
+The film has been released on both VHS and DVD.